-So what are soft skills?
+What are soft skills?

 Why are soft skills important?

 But showing your soft skills isn’t impossible.
 It just takes a little work.
 MacLeod recommends not only emphasizing your soft skills in interviews, but sharing specific examples to illustrate how you apply them in your life and on the job.
-Giving employers an idea of how your personality comes to life when you’re working with a team can also help you avoid clichés, like “I’m a team player,” or “I’m good with people.”
+Giving employers an idea of how your personality comes to life when you’re working with a team can also help you avoid clichés, like—“I’m a team player,” or “I’m good with people.”

 For example, MacLeod says to recall times when you’ve worked on a team project where members had conflicting views and share how you handled it.

 “Were you the leader who made sure all voices were heard, and then helped mediate and resolve the conflict?
 Maybe you were one of the team and you took the role of helping evaluate each view and coming to consensus.
-Maybe you were the one to support the person whose idea was not used,” MacLeod said.
+Maybe you were the one to support the person whose idea was not used,” MacLeod says.